Bud Rot in Weed: What It is and How to Avoid It

 Symptoms by Diaporthe (Phomopsis)

 Inflorescences affected by this pathogen display tissue necrosis and bud decay.
-On the stems, lesions might form, especially around wound sites.
-The appearance of dark mycelium alongside brown mycelium (from Botrytis) might be observed in buds affected by this pathogen.
+Lesions might form on the stems, especially around wound sites.
+Buds affected by this pathogen might also show dark and brown mycelium (from Botrytis).

 Symptoms by Fusarium graminearum